MariusGen1/BruinDining/README.md

  # BruinDining
  #### Easy dining for UCLA students
-BruinDining is an iOS widget that allows you to see which dining halls are open at a glance.
+BruinDining is an iOS widget that allows you to see which dining halls are open at a glance. <a href="https://apps.apple.com/app/id1665386667">Download from App Store here.</a>

 ## Preview
  <p align="center">